zam29/ConsistentEstimation/ConsistentEstimators/joinsData/README.md

 # joinsData

-Download the datasets and place them in this folder
+Download the datasets and place them in this folder before running the code.

 https://anonymfile.com/adxE2/bank2-mcarjoins2.csv